-3. Complete the test request form (found under ordering button).
+3. Complete the test request form by clicking on the green Hospital/Institution Ordering button located in the blue box.
 Scan and send to firstname.lastname@example.org to give Coppe Laboratories notification that the sample is being sent.

 4. Place the form and the sample in another sealable bag or pouch, seal, and ship according to the listed shipping specifications.